Protect Kenilworth Square

 4G Pitches

-Permission for a full-length (100m x 70m) 4G synthetic (‘plastic’) pitch has been granted by Dublin City planners to St Mary’s College Rathmines in Kenilworth Square, running on a South/North axis to where it meets the formerly proposed full-length Hybrid pitch.
-The latter will be on a West-East orientation, at the North end of the Square.
-If the second pitch is a hybrid pitch, as initially proposed, then the two pitches combined would replace practically the entire natural grassland of the park, forming an enormous T, with most of the remaining space taken up with Car Parks, for a total of 16 vehicles, a Bicycle Park for 38 bicycles, a large Pavilion and a Covered Spectator Viewing area.
-Six intrusive 18m-high floodlights for the 4G pitch add the final touch to a dismal prospect.
+Exemption from planning for a full-length (100m x 70m) 4G synthetic (‘plastic’) pitch has been granted by Dublin City planners to St Mary’s College Rathmines in Kenilworth Square, running on a South/North axis to where it meets the formerly proposed full-length Hybrid pitch, which, according to the latest plans, is to be a reseeded pitch.
+The synthetic pitch will be on a West-East orientation, at the North end of the Square.
+Even if the second pitch is to be a reseeded pitch, more than half the natural grassland of the park would be taken away, with more grass taken away to allow for a Carpark for a total of 15 vehicles (including space for an emergency vehicle) and additional Carpark space for a further emergency vehicle and a wheelchair accessible vehicle, a Bicycle Park for 38 bicycles, plus a large Pavilion.
+The previously proposed Covered Spectator Viewing area no longer appears in the plans.
+However, six intrusive 18m-high floodlights for the 4G pitch do, and these will add the final touch to a dismal prospect.

 4G Pitch – Some Pointers